gouthamagv/FFT-FPGA-GVV/README.md

 # FFT-FPGA
-Implementation of FFT, iterative algorithm in both c and verilog
+Implementation of FFT in SystemVerilog and C